brucellino/ansible-role-consul/README.md

 ## Example Playbook

-For an example playbook see `.github/build/playbook.yml`
+For an example playbook see `.github/build/playbook.yml`.
+An example Packer template which builds the images is in `.github/build/consul.pkr.hcl`.

 ## License